chuntaro/NTEmacs64/README.md

       Does Emacs use -lxft?                                   no
       Does Emacs directly use zlib?                           yes
       Does Emacs use toolkit scroll bars?                     yes

+### configure の出力抜粋 (IMEパッチ版)
+    Configured for `x86_64-pc-mingw32'.

+      Where should the build process find the source code?    .
+      What compiler should emacs be built with?               gcc  -std=gnu99 -Ofast -march=corei7 -mtune=corei7 Should Emacs use the GNU version of malloc?             yes Should Emacs use a relocating allocator for buffers?    yes Should Emacs use mmap(2) for buffer allocation?         no What window system should Emacs use?                    w32 What toolkit should Emacs use?                          none
+      Where do we find X Windows header files?
+NONE Where do we find X Windows libraries?
+NONE Does Emacs use -lXaw3d?                                 no
+      Does Emacs use -lXpm?                                   yes
+      Does Emacs use -ljpeg?                                  yes
+      Does Emacs use -ltiff?                                  yes
+      Does Emacs use a gif library?                           yes Does Emacs use a png library?                           yes Does Emacs use -lrsvg-2?                                yes
+      Does Emacs use imagemagick?                             no
+      Does Emacs support sound?                               yes
+      Does Emacs use -lgpm?                                   no
+      Does Emacs use -ldbus?                                  yes
+      Does Emacs use -lgconf?                                 no
+      Does Emacs use GSettings?                               no
+      Does Emacs use a file notification library?             yes (w32) Does Emacs use access control lists?                    yes Does Emacs use -lselinux?                               no
+      Does Emacs use -lgnutls?                                yes
+      Does Emacs use -lxml2?                                  yes
+      Does Emacs use -lfreetype?                              no
+      Does Emacs use -lm17n-flt?                              no
+      Does Emacs use -lotf?                                   no
+      Does Emacs use -lxft?                                   no
+      Does Emacs directly use zlib?                           yes
+      Does Emacs use toolkit scroll bars?                     yes Does Emacs support W32-IME?                             yes
+      Does Emacs support RECONVERSION?                        yes
+      Does Emacs support DOCUMENTFEED?                        yes

 ### emacs-24.4/bin/*.dll の依存関係など
 * 以下の DLL 以外追加したファイルはありません